Category Archives: Housing & Care

 Medicating for Alzheimer's in Nursing Homes

-Most people say they fear getting Alzheimer’s disease more than they fear heart disease, stroke, diabetes, or cancer, according to a number of recent polls.
+Updated January 2026 Most people say they fear getting Alzheimer’s disease more than they fear heart disease, stroke, diabetes, or cancer, according to a number of recent polls.
 And a large number even fear it more than dying.
 And the odds of that fear being realized seem scary, too.
-The Alzheimer’s Association posts the statistics that an estimated […]
+The Alzheimer’s Association reports that an […]

 Nursing Home Residents With Alzheimer’s: Drugged to Death?